Selling A House With Animal Smells

 If—unfortunately—it turns out that the pet odor in your home is unbearable, you might want to consider contracting a cleaning service to rid your home of these smells.
 Don’t fall into the common mistake of thinking that potential buyers will not notice the smell.

-What Kind of Odor Is It?
+What Kind of Animal Odor is in the House?

-Start by identifying what kind of animal smells exist in your home.
+Before you prepare to sell your house, start by identifying what kind of animal smells exist in your home.
 The most common are:

 These are a few examples of the various assortments of pet odors.
 Once you identify what odor has been left by your pet in your house, you will be able to figure out the best and most effective way to deal with the pet odors.